javascript-tutorial/en.javascript.info/1-js/02-first-steps/06-type-conversions/article.md

 Most of these rules are easy to understand and memorize.
 The notable exceptions where people usually make mistakes are:

-- `undefined` is `NaN` as a number.
+- `undefined` is `NaN` as a number, not `0`.
-- `"0"` is true as a boolean.
+- `"0"` and space-only strings like `"   "` are true as a boolean.

-Objects are not covered here, we'll return to them later in the chapter <info:object-toprimitive>, devoted exclusively to objects, after we learn more basic things about JavaScript.
+Objects are not covered here, we'll return to them later in the chapter <info:object-toprimitive> that is devoted exclusively to objects, after we learn more basic things about JavaScript.